Volume III - Obligations

 010504 Open PRs

 - Open PRs include those PRs which are not cancelled or closed.
-Open PRs do not require a dollar value if they are for an administrative action.
+Open PRs do not require a dollar value if they are for an administrative action (e.g., Subject to Availability of Funds (SAF) or prior to the opening of the new fiscal year).

-- On at least a monthly basis Requestors, the Local Procurement Office or the Local Finance Office staff must review open PRs.
+- On a monthly basis, Requestors, the Local Procurement Office, and the Local Finance Office staff must review open PRs.

 - The PR review must determine whether: